- What is a Sweep-In FD?

-A sweep-in FD will allow investors to invest excess funds lying idle in a bank account in a fixed deposit account to earn higher returns.
+An auto sweep-in FD will allow investors to invest excess funds lying idle in a bank account in a fixed deposit account to earn higher returns.
 Not only can they earn a higher FD rate of interest, but they can also withdraw money from the FD without breaking it to meet their short-term requirements.
 This article covers sweep-in FD, its features, advantages, and how it differs from Flexi-FD in detail.

 What is a Sweep-In FD?

 The sweep-in facility in a fixed deposit allows investors to transfer their excess funds in the bank account to their FD account hence giving them an opportunity to earn higher returns.
-The tenure of the sweep-in FD ranges from one to five years, depending on the bank.
-Investors can state the amount that they want to hold in their savings account and current account, and the rest will be automatically transferred to the sweep-in FD account.
+The tenure of the auto sweep-in FD ranges from one to five years, depending on the bank.
+Investors can state the amount that they want to hold in their savings account and current account, and the rest will be auto transferred to the sweep-in FD account.

 This allows investors to earn higher returns on their surplus money and also allows investors to dip into the FD in case of emergencies.
 Investors can draw funds from the FD without any fees or penalties to meet their short term requirements.